A New Garden Serves our Eternal Need

 Q: I am interested; whom should I contact at Beth Chaim about securing a plot?

 A: Beth Chaim is not involved in the arrangements of members’ plans for the cemetery.
-Contact Jay A. Lewis, Managing Funeral Director, FD# 3301, for any and all information; Jay is our main liaison at Gan Shalom.
+Contact the Managing Funeral Director for any and all information.

 Business Office: 3415 Mt.
 Diablo Blvd.
 Lafayette, CA 94549; 925-962-3636